Shane phillips

 State of Nevada (Guinn Center for Policy Priorities)

-Dallas, TX (Greater Dallas Planning Council)
+Dallas, TX (Greater Dallas Planning Council, AIA-Dallas)

 Grand Rapids, MI (Grand Valley State University and Housing Next)